kkjdaniel/bgg-mcp/README.md

 ## Installation

-> [!WARNING]
-> The previous Smithery deployment was removed unexpectedly - this has been restored but may cause if issues with old connections.
-If you connected to Smithery before 16/10/25, refresh your setup using the updated link and connector URL below.
+> [!WARNING] > _The previous Smithery deployment was removed unexpectedly - this has been restored but may cause issues with old connections.
+If you connected to Smithery before 16/10/25, refresh your setup using the updated link and connector URL below._

 You have multiple options for installing BGG MCP: